The Avengers (2012 film): Filming

-Principal photography began on April 25, 2011, in Albuquerque, New Mexico at Albuquerque Studios, with the working title Group Hug.
-In June 2011, stuntman Jeremy Fitzgerald injured his head while attempting a stunt involving a 30-foot fall from a building after getting hit by an arrow.
-A Marvel spokesperson later told TMZ that despite the injury, Fitzgerald recovered and continued working on set.
-The following month, secondary filming took place about an hour outside Pittsburgh, Pennsylvania in the Butler area.
-A chase sequence was also shot in Worthington, Pennsylvania at Creekside Mushroom Farms, the world's largest single-site mushroom farm, which provided 150 miles of abandoned limestone tunnels 300 feet below the ground for filming.
+Principal photography began on April 25, 2011, at Albuquerque Studios in Albuquerque, New Mexico, with the working title Group Hug.
+In June 2011, stuntman Jeremy Fitzgerald sustained a head injury while attempting a stunt involving a 30-foot fall from a building after being struck by an arrow.
+Despite the injury, Fitzgerald recovered and resumed work on set, as confirmed by a Marvel spokesperson to TMZ.
+Second unit filming occurred in the Butler area, about an hour outside Pittsburgh, Pennsylvania, the following month.
+Additionally, a chase sequence was shot in Worthington, Pennsylvania, at Creekside Mushroom Farms, which provided 150 miles of abandoned limestone tunnels 300 feet below the ground for filming.

-Production relocated to Cleveland, Ohio in August 2011, where filming took place over a period of four weeks.
-The city's East 9th Street was chosen as a double for New York City's 42nd Street to be used in climactic battle scenes.
-Army Reserve soldiers assigned to the Columbus, Ohio-based 391st Military Police Battalion provided background action during the battle scenes in Cleveland.
-Staff Sergeant Michael T. Landis stated the use of real soldiers made the scenes more realistic and helped portray the military in a more positive light, explaining that, "It's easy for us to make on-the-spot corrections to tactics and uniforms.
-The director actually took our recommendation on one scene and let us all engage the enemy as opposed to only the gunners in the trucks engaging".
-Filming also took place in the large vacuum chamber at the NASA Plum Brook Station near Sandusky, Ohio.
-The station's Space Power Facility was used to portray a S.H.I.E.L.D. research facility.
-A series of explosions were filmed at the Chevrolet powertrain plant in Parma, Ohio as part of the battle sequence that began in Cleveland.
-Scenes from the film were also shot on Public Square and the Detroit–Superior Bridge.
-Public Square's southwest quadrant was turned into Stuttgart, Germany for filming.

-Principal photography concluded in New York City, where filming occurred over two days.
-Locations there included Park Avenue and Central Park.
-For scenes taking place in Manhattan, visual effects supervisor Jake Morrison shot aerial footage for over three days to use as background plates, elaborating that his main objective was to "get as much aerial work in as possible for the audience to see the big expanses, the wide establishing shots, while also making sure that the effects work doesn't look too computer-generated".
-"We're getting much better at making entirely computer-generated environments," Morrison explained, "but there is no substitute for starting with a real image and adding what you need."
+Production shifted to Cleveland, Ohio in August 2011, where filming spanned four weeks.
+The city's East 9th Street was selected as a stand-in for New York City's 42nd Street, serving as the backdrop for climactic battle scenes.
+Army Reserve soldiers from the 391st Military Police Battalion, based in Columbus, Ohio, participated in the background action during the battle scenes in Cleveland.
+Staff Sergeant Michael T. Landis noted that the involvement of real soldiers enhanced the realism of the scenes and portrayed the military positively, citing their ability to provide on-the-spot corrections to tactics and uniforms.
+The NASA Plum Brook Station near Sandusky, Ohio, specifically its Space Power Facility, doubled as a S.H.I.E.L.D. research facility.
+Filming also occurred at the Chevrolet powertrain plant in Parma, Ohio, where a series of explosions were captured for the battle sequence originating in Cleveland.
+Additional scenes were shot at Public Square and the Detroit–Superior Bridge, with Public Square's southwest quadrant transformed into Stuttgart, Germany for filming.
+Principal photography concluded in New York City, where filming took place over a span of two days.
+Filming locations included Park Avenue and Central Park.
+To capture scenes set in Manhattan, visual effects supervisor Jake Morrison spent over three days shooting aerial footage to use as background plates.
+Morrison emphasized the importance of incorporating real imagery into the effects work to enhance realism, stating, "There is no substitute for starting with a real image and adding what you need."